MicrosoftDocs/win32/desktop-src/SbsCs/default-configuration.md

 ---
-Description: 'The assembly versions specified in assembly manifests and application manifests comprise the default configuration that the application should use when the application runs.' ms.assetid: 'febae617-4c17-4fc0-9c2d-0f5be5fdd5a8'
+Description: The assembly versions specified in assembly manifests and application manifests comprise the default configuration that the application should use when the application runs. ms.assetid: febae617-4c17-4fc0-9c2d-0f5be5fdd5a8
 title: Default Configuration
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Default Configuration